One Moment in Time: Background, recording and composition

 Elvis Presley inspired the melody of "One Moment in Time".

 Veteran songwriters Albert Hammond and John Bettis were tasked by executives for NBC to write a song for coverage of the 1988 Summer Olympics in Seoul.
 Hammond explained that the melody of the song was inspired by Elvis Presley, with the composer imagining it as being sung by Presley "in lavish style" at the Olympics' opening ceremony.

 Hammond later explained that after talking about composing the song over the phone that lyricist Bettis came up with the lyrics "within an hour".
 After Bettis gave Hammond the chorus that he took to his piano and sang it with the melody he composed for the song, which amazed Bettis.

 After finishing the song, it was decided that Whitney Houston, then in the middle of a nine-date historic concert residency at London's Wembley Arena during her Moment of Truth World Tour that May, would record the song with production of the song being given to Houston collaborator Narada Michael Walden.

 Walden recalled to Newsweek on arranging and producing the track, stating he took inspiration from the "high-pocket trumpets" used in the Beatles' 1967 song "Penny Lane", further explaining "I pulled forth little things I thought would push people and wake them up."

 The producer was also inspired by the instrumental theme to Chariots of Fire in making the track.

 Walden and Houston recorded the song at the AIR Studios complex owned by former Beatles producer George Martin with the backing of the London Symphony Orchestra.
-Martin, at one point, stopped by the studio and, according to Walden, was "amazed by her vocal prowess, infusing a pop ballad with the gospel that she had been steeped in all of her life."
+Martin, at one point, stopped by the studio and, according to Walden, was "amazed by [Houston's] vocal prowess, infusing a pop ballad with the gospel that she had been steeped in all of her life."

 Hearing playback of the song that July, Arista boss Clive Davis requested Houston to record extra vocals for his satisfaction.
 Though Houston chagrined at this request due to taking a break from her expansive tour, she agreed to record the extra vocals.

 The track is an anthem for believing in yourself against all odds as Houston asks for "One moment in time/when I'm racing with destiny/Then, in that one moment of time, I will feel eternity."

 "One Moment in Time" is a pop ballad with elements of soul and gospel.
 According to the sheet notes provided by Warner Chappell Music, the song mostly plays in the key of C major and shifts to C♯ after the bridge.
 The song has a medium ballad tempo with 80 beats per minute.
 Houston's vocal range in the song spans from the low note of G_{3} to the high note of F_{5}.